claudivanmoreira/flutter-enviroment-config/README.md

 _You might need to check your device for an authorization dialog._
 ```

-:rotating_light: In first time that you execute this command, an popup will be displayed in your phone.
+11.2.
+In first time, when above command executed, an popup will be displayed in your phone.
 Confirm de option and re-execute the command:

 ```bash

 flutter devices

 1 connected device:

 Moto E 4 (mobile) • 0041072637 • android-arm • Android 7.1.1 (API 25)

 ```

+11.3.
+In VSCode, select device to run your project

-## 11. Scrspy (Optional)
+#### 12. Scrspy (Optional)

 This application provides display and control of Android devices connected on USB (or over TCP/IP).
 It does not
 require any root access.
 It works on GNU/Linux, Windows and macOS.